Breast Lift (Mastopexy) in Charlotte, NC

-We recommend that you schedule a consultation with Dr. Klein to learn more about mastopexy.
-He will base his treatment recommendation on a patient-centered approach and also help you have realistic expectations of the procedure.
+We recommend that you schedule a consultation with Dr. Klein and Dr. Andrew Kochuba to learn more about mastopexy.
+They can help provide realistic expectations for the procedure while developing a treatment recommendation based on their patient-centered approach.

 How Long Does It Take to Perform a Breast Lift?

-Mastopexy takes one to three hours depending on the technique used by Dr. Klein.
-He will use an incision pattern of concentric circles around the areola, which is typically recommended for less severe cases of sagging breasts, or an anchor-shaped incision for moderate to severe sagging.
+Mastopexy takes one to three hours depending on the technique used by Dr. Klein and Dr. Andrew Kochuba.
+They will use an incision pattern of concentric circles around the areola, which is typically recommended for less severe cases of sagging breasts, or an anchor-shaped incision for moderate to severe sagging.
 The length of the surgery also depends on the other anatomical changes that need to be made during the surgery.

 What to Expect After Mastopexy

 We perform breast lifts in our surgical suite, so you will not need to stay overnight in the hospital.
 Your breasts will be wrapped with a compression bandage to help with healing.
 Your breasts will be sore for the first three days, and non-prescription pain medication can be used for the discomfort.
-After 48 to 72 hours, you will need to return to our office to have the bandage removed.
-Dr. Klein will evaluate your progress and assess your symptoms.
+After 48 to 72 hours, you will need to return to our office to have the bandages removed.
+Dr. Klein and Dr. Andrew Kochuba will evaluate your progress and assess your symptoms.
 After 14 days, the sutures are removed.

 Will I Have Scars After Getting a Breast Lift?

-You will have scars that will be pinkish at first and then fade to tan or light brown over the following year.
-The scars are located around the areola (dark area around the nipple) and possibly from the areola to the breast crease under the breast.
+You will have scars that will be pinkish at first and then fade to tan or light brown over the following months.
+The scars are located around the areola (the dark area around the nipple) and possibly from the areola to the breast crease under the breast.
 People will not notice the scars except on close examination.

 When Will I See the Results?

-You may see some initial results right after the surgery depending on the extent of correction to the sagging.
-You should be patient with your body and wait for several weeks before assessing the results.
+You may see some initial results right after the surgery, depending on the extent of surgery performed.
+Due to the lengthy healing process, however, you should be patient with your body and wait for several weeks before assessing the results.

 How Long Will the Results of Mastopexy Last?